terrencejihoonjung/J3C-Coding-Challenge-Terrence-Jung/README.md

 To setup TailwindCSS with a Vite project, run the following commands:

 <code>
 npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p
 </code>

-Next, in the tailwind.config file, add paths to all template files:
+Next, in the tailwind.config file, add paths to all template files in the content object:

 <code>
-/** @type {import('tailwindcss').Config} */
+/**@type {import('tailwindcss').Config}*/
 export default {
   content: [
     "./index.html",